rafaqz/DimensionalData.jl/docs/src/groupby.md

 groups = groupby(A, Ti=>month)
 ````

-We can take the mean of each group by broadcasting over them :
+We can take the mean of each group by broadcasting over them:

 ````@ansi groupby
 mean.(groups)